dreadflopp/dreadsskyrimbuild/content/Mod Installation/ENB.md

 +++

 {{% notice note %}}
 It is up to you if you want to use an ENB or not.
 If you already have a problem getting a high enough framerate, you should probably not use an ENB.
-ENB's enhances visuals, but I do not use one in my own setup.
-I always find places in the game world where the lightning gets too strong or weak, which puts me off.
-The game looks good without an ENB.
 {{% /notice %}}

 ### ENB